rocky-linux/documentation/docs/books/disa_stig/disa_stig_part3.md

 * Technical - 24  controls
 * Operational  - 23 controls

-We’re not going to cover the “why” for these changes in this article, just what needs to happen if it is a technical control.
+We’re not going to cover the "why" for these changes in this article, just what needs to happen if it is a technical control.
 If there is nothing we can change like in the case of an Operational control, the **Fix:** field will be none.
 The good news in a lot of these cases, this is already the default in Rocky Linux 8, so you don’t need to change anything at all.

 ## Apache 2.4 V2R5 - Server Details